hk-117/Mac-Linux-Shells/README.md

-# RHEL-configs
+# SHELL-configs
-Common and Necessary RedHat Enterprise Linux configurations
+Common and Necessary Mac and Linux configurations